Brothers: A Tale of Two Sons

 Brothers: A Tale of Two Sons is a 2013 adventure game developed by Starbreeze Studios and published by 505 Games for Xbox 360, Microsoft Windows, PlayStation 3, PlayStation 4, Xbox One, iOS, Android, Windows Phone, Nintendo Switch, and Amazon Luna.
 The narrative takes place in a fantasy world filled with fictitious creatures such as orcs and trolls, where two young brothers set out on a journey to find a cure for their father's illness.
-The game is often mentioned an example of artistry in video games due to its heavy narrative.
-It has sold more than 800,000 copies as of January 2015.
+The game is often mentioned as an example of artistry in video games due to its heavy narrative.
+It received positive reviews from critics and had sold over 800,000 units by January 2015.

 Gameplay

 Brothers: A Tale of Two Sons is presented from a third-person view overlooking the two brothers.
 The brothers are moved individually by two thumbsticks on the controller.
 The controller triggers cause the respective brother to interact with the game world, such as talking to a non-player character or grabbing onto a ledge or object.
 The older brother is the stronger of the two and can pull levers or boost his younger brother to higher spaces, while the younger one can pass between narrow bars.
 The player progresses by manipulating the two brothers at the same time to complete various puzzles, often requiring the player to manipulate both brothers to perform differing functions (such as one distracting a hostile non-player character while the other makes his way around).
 Should either brother fall from a great height or get injured, the game restarts at a recent checkpoint.
 All of the in-game dialogue is spoken in a fictional language based on Lebanese Arabic, thus the story is conveyed through actions, gestures and expressions.